 - Therapy types I offer: (in order of most commonly practised)

 - Foundation Degree FdA in Counselling (Humanistic)

-- NCFE Level 3 Certificate in Counselling Skills and Theory
+- NCFE Level 3 Certificate in Counselling Skills & Theory

 - NCFE Level 2 Certificate in Counselling Skills